Kristi Noem: Personal life

+Marriage

-She married Bryon Noem in 1992, in Watertown, South Dakota.
-They have three children.
-In 2011, when Noem moved to Washington to take her congressional office, her family continued to live on a ranch near Castlewood, South Dakota.
+Kristi and Bryon Noem married in 1992, in Watertown, South Dakota.
+They have three children and four grandchildren.
+In 2011, when Noem moved to Washington, D.C., after her election to Congress, her family continued to live on a ranch near Castlewood, South Dakota.

-Noem is a Protestant.
-As of 2018, her family attended a Foursquare Church in Watertown, South Dakota.
-She is a grandmother.

 In September 2021, conservative media outlet American Greatness reported that Noem was having an extramarital affair with political operative Corey Lewandowski.
 Noem called the report a "disgusting lie", saying, "these old, tired attacks on conservative women are based on a falsehood that we can't achieve anything without a man's help."
-In September 2023, the New York Post and the Daily Mail published similar reports about Noem and Lewandowski, which Noem's spokesman denied.
-In September 2025, New York reported that the romantic relationship between Noem and Lewandowski is ongoing, and that Lewandowski plays a significant role in running the Department of Homeland Security, acting as Noem's "de facto chief of staff".
+In September 2025, New York magazine reported that the romantic relationship between Noem and Lewandowski was ongoing, and that Lewandowski played a significant role in running the Department of Homeland Security, acting as Noem's "de facto chief of staff".

+In 2026, Axios reporter Marc Caputo received a tip that an online sex worker wanted to go public about Bryon Noem engaging in bimbofication role play.
+The Daily Mail reported that Bryon sent $25,000 to sex workers, telling them that he enjoyed "huge, huge ridiculous boobs".
+The Mail published a photograph depicting Bryon wearing tight pink shorts and a peach crop top while using balloons to simulate breasts.
+A representative for the Noem family said Kristi was "devastated" and that the family had asked for privacy and prayers.
+The outlets LGBTQ Nation and Them wrote that Bryon's alleged cross-dressing stood in contrast with Kristi's history of opposition to drag entertainment and queer and trans rights.

+Religion and public image

+Noem is a Protestant.
+As of 2018, her family attended a Foursquare Church in Watertown.

+In August 2024, at the South Dakota State Fair, Noem and her sister, Cindy Grantham, were inducted into the Daughters of the American Revolution by State Regent Katherine Tarrell.

-In March 2024, Noem shared a video in which she identified herself as the South Dakota governor and promoted a cosmetic dentist business that she said helped her after she lost her front teeth in a biking accident years before: "I love my new family at Smile Texas!"
-Noem has since become one of the most prominent examples of so-called "Mar-a-Lago face", a cosmetic surgery trend among conservative women, and what has been called Republican makeup.
+In March 2024, Noem shared a video in which she identified herself as South Dakota's governor and promoted a cosmetic dentist business that she said helped her after she lost her front teeth in a biking accident years before: "I love my new family at Smile Texas!"
+Noem has since become one of the most prominent examples of so-called "Mar-a-Lago face", a cosmetic surgery trend among conservative women, also known as "Republican makeup".

-In August 2024, Noem and her sister were inducted into the Daughters of the American Revolution at the South Dakota State Fair.